DockBloxx/dockbloxx-vercel-production-v1/README.md

-# dockbloxx-vercel-production-v1
+# dockbloxx-production-v1
-This is the real deal ... this goes to production Vercel.
-No code change at this point
+This is the production build ... there will be no code change in this repo ... this is ready for deployment only